Cross-posted at Jezebel.

 Scholars have noted that “action figures” and “dolls” tend to be pose-able and non-pose-able, respectively, reflecting the idea that boys are encouraged to be active agents and girls passive objects.
 With this in mind, j_l_larson devised a way to alter dolls in order to make girl toys that can do things.
 Thanks to Kelly for the link!

 (1) Take some dolls:

 (2) Chop’em up at the joints:

 (3) Rejoin their joints with wire and super glue:

 (4) Put them back together and play!

-See the full instructions at Instructables.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+See the full instructions at Instructables.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.